- Institutional Review Board (IRB)

 • HIPAA Documents

 - SLU investigators will be responsible for drafting HIPAA Authorization Forms.
-Please use the standard SLU template HIPAA Authorization Form when preparing this document, and remember to attach it to your WIRB application when you ultimately submit.
+Please use the standard SLU template HIPAA Authorization Form when preparing this document.

 The SLU IRB office will route materials to other SLU offices as needed (Clinical Trials Office, General Counsel, Radiation Safety, Biological Safety, Conflict of Interest, etc.) for review.
 However, if investigators are aware that approvals will be necessary from other offices or committees, they are encouraged to work with these groups directly as soon as possible to expedite processes.

 If issues arise during SLU Administrative Review, the PI or study contact will be contacted and revisions may be requested.

 Step 3: Submission to WIRB.
 Once SLU authorization (the signed Central IRB Submission Authorization Form) is received, the investigator can proceed with submission of materials directly to WIRB.
-The SLU Authorization Form with Appendix C should be included with the WIRB submission, along with the SLU approved HIPAA Authorization form and Departmental Letterhead for the consent materials.
+The SLU Authorization Form with Appendix C should be included with the WIRB submission along with Departmental Letterhead for the consent materials.
 The WIRB website and WIRB CONNEXUS system can be referenced for assistance in submitting materials (www.wirb.com).

 Step 4: WIRB Review.
 WIRB will contact the investigator/contact person directly with questions about the submission, and with determinations of approval or disapproval.
 Once approved, all approval documents will be sent to the investigator.
 The SLU IRB Office is copied on all correspondence.
 NOTE: WIRB will temporarily hold approval to allow SLU administrators and sponsors time to verify that the consent document contains all necessary information prior to release to investigators.